-I've been pulling together my thoughts on the writing process and publishing with a view to publishing some Short Guides on popular ebook platforms.
+I've been pulling together my thoughts on the writing process and publishing to form Short Guides on popular ebook platforms.
 In doing so I remembered an early influence on my thinking around validation and communication: Dorothy E. Smith.
-My copy of The Everyday World as … [Read more...] about Dorothy E. Smith on the purpose of publishing
+My copy of The Everyday World as Problematic was … [Read more...] about Dorothy E. Smith on the purpose of publishing

 I received a tweet asking whether I had written anything about managing manuscript edits.
-I have a class available that helps with the emotional aspects of that process, and leads you through the process of making decisions (Dealing with Criticism, also available in the Resource Room for members of … [Read more...] about Communicating manuscript edits
+I have a class available that helps with the emotional aspects of that process, and leads you through the process of making decisions (Dealing with Criticism, recording available for members of the Academic … [Read more...] about Communicating manuscript edits

 I received a tweet asking whether I had written anything about managing manuscript edits.
 You need to figure out how to manage the work involved in revising the manuscript once you've made those decisions.
 And you'll need to write a letter to the editor when you resubmit.
-If you are procrastinating … [Read more...] about Managing Manuscript Edits
+In November 2019, I … [Read more...] about Managing Manuscript Edits